SmileLulz/SmileMenu/README.md

 **A modern and simple launcher for Linux desktops.**

-SmileMenu is a modern & lightweight GUI launcher built with Python and Qt (PySide6) for Linux desktops.
+SmileMenu is a modern & simple GUI launcher built with Python and Qt (PySide6) for Linux desktops.

 > This project was meant to be a personal project, but I'm sharing anyways.
 Therefore, I am not accepting any contributions.
 Thank you.
+>
 > Also, if newly installed or modified applications are not executing/launching or not launching correctly, just run `smilemenu --dcache app` or manually delete the cache file (`rm ~/.cache/smilemenu/apps_cache.json`).